DanielMFernandes/CCNA_Course_Notes/Course_Notes/Software_Defined_Networking.md

 - DNA Center enables *Intent-Based Networking* (IBN)
     - The goal is to allow the engineer to communicate their intent for network behavior to DNA Center, and then DNA Center will take care of the details of the actual configurations and policies on devices

-- Traditional security policies using ACLs can become VERY cumbersome
+- Traditional security policies using ACLs can become very cumbersome
     - ACLs can have thousands of entries
     - The intent of entries is forgotten with time and as engineers leave and new engineers take over

 - DNA Center allows the engineer to specify the intent of the policy
     - Examples :
-        - THIS group of users can’t communicate with THAT group
+        - This group of users can’t communicate with that group
-        - THIS group can access THIS server but not THAT server
+        - This group can access this server but not that server
     - DNA Center will take care of the exact details of implementing this policy

 ![image](https://github.com/psaumur/CCNA/assets/106411237/30773f46-3564-4d66-a175-20962d1569dd)